nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 console.log(stickyResult[0]);   // Error! stickyResult is null
 ```

 This example has three regular expressions.
 The expression in `pattern` has no flags, the one in `globalPattern` uses the `g` flag, and the one in `stickyPattern` uses the `y` flag.
-In the first trio of `console.log()` calls, all three regular expressions should return `"hello1 "` (with a space at the end).
+In the first trio of `console.log()` calls, all three regular expressions should return `"hello1 "` with a space at the end.

 After that, the `lastIndex` property is changed to 1 on all three patterns, meaning that the regular expression should start matching from the second character on all of them.
 The regular expression with no flags completely ignores the change to `lastIndex` and still matches `"hello1 "` without incident.
 The regular expression with the `g` flag goes on to match `"hello2 "` because it is searching forward from the second character of the string (`"e"`).
 The sticky regular expression doesn't match anything beginning at the second character so `stickyResult` is `null`.